19 Things You Should Do All Day Long for Better Sleep Tonight

 7:10 a.m.
 Do some exercise

 Time-pressed?
 A five-minute stretch sequence may be all you need.
 For those in less of a rush, pencil in 30 minutes for a full stretching and strengthening routine or a walk around the neighborhood.
 This offers multiple benefits: It gets your formal exercise out of the way, it boosts mood and productivity, and it’ll help contribute to a feeling of tiredness this evening.
-These 10 serious conditions are linked to poor sleep.
+(Don’t miss these conditions that are linked to poor sleep.)

 7:45 a.m.
 Eat a healthy breakfast